IntersectMBO/plutus/README.md

 - Primitive types and built-in functions needs consensus from Serokell team
 - instances: Binary, Eq, Show, NFData for Core.Term and Core.Program
-- Probably: eliminate `let`s from the core language, replace it with lambda lifting so that let definitions can be recursive, and the core language is simpler.
-This will probably need a way to track the provenance of such lifted functions, at least for error reporting during type checking?
 - Probably: elaborate all the type signatures for declared names first, so that mutually recursive functions can be defined